 5B.
 Translation

 As required by ICANN Bylaws, Article 4, Section 4.3(l), “All IRP proceedings shall be administered in English as the primary working language, with provision of translation services for Claimants if needed.”
-Translation may include both translation of written statements, documents, transcripts and decisions as well as interpretation of oral proceedings, ensuring that no party is disadvantaged by language.
+Translation may include both translation of submitted written statements, documents which have specific relevance to the subject matter of the dispute, transcripts and panelist decisions as well as interpretation of oral proceedings, ensuring that no party is disadvantaged by language.

 The Claimant’s written statement of dispute must be submitted in English.
 No adverse inference as to the need for ICANN to provide translation services will be drawn from the fact that the statement of dispute and/or request for translation services is in English.

 A request for translation services:

-May accompany the written statement of dispute, and must do so if the Claimant is seeking reimbursement of the costs of translating the written statement of claim into English, and/or seeking translation of ICANN’s written statement in response from English into another language.
-Where the request for translation services is made with the written statement of dispute, it does not count towards the page limit for the statement of dispute; or
+May accompany the written statement of dispute, and must do so if the Claimant is seeking reimbursement of the costs of translating the written statement of dispute into English, and/or seeking translation of ICANN’s written statement in response from English into another language.
+Where the request for translation services is made with the written statement of dispute, it does not count towards the page limit for the written statement of dispute; or

 May be made subsequently if a new need for translation services arises during the course of the proceedings.